 Table tipping involves a lightweight table with a group of people standing around it with their fingertips on the table.
-You invite spirit to come forward and move the table.
-It can move and in some cases it can 'tip over' which would be the ultimate goal.
-Given that this used to be a favourite among spiritualists during that era who would come up with inventive ways to move the tables, a lot of people are quite skeptical.
+You invite the spirit to come forward and move the table.
+It can move and in some cases, it can 'tip-over' which would be the ultimate goal.
+Given that this used to be a favorite among spiritualists during that era who would come up with inventive ways to move the tables, a lot of people are quite skeptical.
 If in doubt, only use this technique with people you fully trust.

 By either channeling spirit or by meditating, some people believe that a spirit is able to control them enough to write something on paper.
 This is called automatic writing.
 You simply have a paper and pen and let yourself write without thinking about it.

-Glass Dowsing is another one which is very similar to a Ouija board.
+Glass Dowsing is another one that is very similar to an Ouija board.
 Using either a table or a board, you have what is like a shot glass turned upside down.
 It is used in the same way as a planchette is to spell out words or to answer yes/no questions.

 Table Rapping.
 When sitting at a table (often during a seance) people will ask for a spirit to 'rap' on the table.
 Once for yes, twice for no. You need to be wary of this one as something as simple as cracking a knuckle or someone knocking the leg of the table can be considered a response.